-In accordance with provision C.2.2 of The UK Corporate Governance Code 2016 the Directors have assessed the prospects of the Company over a longer period than the 12 months required by the "Going Concern" provision.
-The Board conducted this review for a period of five years, which was considered to be a reasonable time horizon given that the Company has raised funds under an offer for subscription which closed to new applications on 28 September 2018.
-An offer to raise up to £8 million with an overallotment facility of up to a further £4 million alongside the Octopus AIM VCT plc was launched on 29 November 2019.
-Under VCT rules, subscribing investors are required to hold their investment for a five year period in order to benefit from the associated tax reliefs.
+In accordance with provision 4.31 of The UK Corporate Governance Code 2018 the Directors have assessed the prospects of the Company over a longer period than the 12 months required by the "Going Concern" provision.
+The Board conducted this review for a period of five years, which was considered to be a reasonable time horizon given that the Company has raised funds under an offer for subscription which closed to new applications on 30 November 2020 and, under VCT rules, subscribing investors are required to hold their investment for a five year period in order to benefit from the associated tax reliefs.
 The Board regularly considers the Company's strategy, including investor demand for the Company's shares, and a five year period is considered to be a reasonable time horizon for this.

-The Board carried out a robust assessment of the principal risks facing the Company and its current position, including those which may adversely impact its business model, future performance, solvency or liquidity.
+The Board carried out a robust assessment of the emerging and principal risks facing the Company and its current position.
+This includes the impact of the Coronavirus pandemic and any other risks which may adversely impact its business model such as the Brexit deal, future performance, solvency or liquidity.
 Particular consideration was given to the Company's reliance on, and close working relationship with, the Investment Manager.
-The principal risks faced by the Company and the procedures in place to monitor and mitigate them are set out on the following page.
+The principal risks faced by the Company and the procedures in place to monitor and mitigate them are set out on the following pages.

-The Board has also considered the Company's cash flow projections and found these to be realistic and reasonable.
+The Board has also considered the liquidity of the underlying investments and the Company's cash flow projections and found these to be realistic and reasonable.
+The Company's cash flow includes Cash equivalents which are short-term, highly liquid investments.

-Based on the above assessment the Board confirms that it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to 30 November 2024.
+Based on the above assessment the Board confirms that it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to 30 November 2025.
+A Resolution will be put to the Company's AGM on page 73 to approve the Company continuing as a VCT to 2026.